DavidVentura/PicoPico/README.md

 * ~Lua dialect~ (using z8lua)
 * ~Unify the build systems (Make for pc / CMake for pico)~
 * ~Pre-encode the palette colors as a RGB565 `uint16_t`; makes no sense to shift them on _every pixel write_~
+* ~SFX~
+* Get reasonable audio quality out of SFX
+* Measure and output the correct number of samples out of the audio buffer, currently it's a (badly) guessed number.

 Later: